 - Your prescription card, if you’d like to have your prescriptions filled at the JRSC.

 Go to the Molecular Imaging and Therapy Service, located at 1250 First Avenue, between East 67th and East 68th Streets.
 The guard at the front desk will direct you.
 Your lymphatic mapping will take about 1 to 2 hours.

 Your caregiver and other visitors should park at JRSC, located at 1133 York Avenue, between East 61st and East 62nd Streets.

-- If you’re coming from Northbound FDR Drive, you will need to go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.
+- If you’re coming from Northbound FDR Drive, you’ll need to go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.

 - If you’re coming from Southbound FDR Drive, take southbound York Avenue and pull into the driveway.